Review of EMC National Life Company

 Group Life Insurance

 As promised, we should mention the ‘Workplace Solutions’ as this allows all employees of a particular business to be covered under one umbrella.
-Protecting both employers and employees, businesses can choose from Critical Illness, Disability Income, Term Life, Whole Life, Increasing Whole Life, Group Disability Income, and Group Term Life.
+Protecting both employers and employees, businesses can choose from Critical Illness Insurance, Disability Income, Term Life, Whole Life, Increasing Whole Life, Group Disability Income, and Group Term Life.

 Life Insurance Riders